OliPassey/kodikontroller/README.md

 ## by Oliver Passey
 ### Current Status: Restarted over December 2022.

-#### New To Do List;
-MVP Level GUI for sending
-- [x] YouTube links to instances
-- [x] Notifications
-- [x] Multiple endpoints
-- [ ] Image Content for Dashboarding (Url based for now)

-# In Progress, working but not perfect
-- [ ] Auto Generated Video Notifications with FFMPEG
-- [ ] Auto Generated Image with text overlay Notifications
-- [ ] Some level of templating for usability

-Phase 2:
-- [ ] Lower Third Notifications
-- [ ] Adding and removing nodes from GUI

 ### Usage

 This is the control part of an office dashboard display system, utilising Kodi.